bartongroup/slivka/sphinx-docs/configuration.rst

   May be used to specify the folder with output files or data split between multiple files.

-Note, ``path`` should be used if file must be provided by the service.
+Note, ``path`` should be used if the service is exprected to produce the file.
-If command returns and this file is not present, job is considered as failed.
+If command returns and this file is not present, job is considered failed.
 ``pattern`` should be used for multiple files and optional files when zero or more files are expected.
-These paths are evaluated lazily after the job is finished and match as many files as is present at that time.
+These paths are evaluated lazily after the job is finished and match as many files as is present at the job completion.

 Example of the list of outputs: